oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 * Configure the names of each Secret in Domain YAML file.
   * If the Secret contains the WebLogic admin `username` and `password` keys, then set the Domain YAML file `webLogicCredentialsSecret` field.
   * For all other Secrets, add them to the Domain YAML file `configuration.secrets` field.
 Note: This must be in an array format even if you only add one Secret (see the sample Domain YAML below).
-* Changes to configuration overrides, including the contents of the ConfigMap containing the override templates or the contents of referenced Secrets, do not take affect until the operator runs or repeats its [introspection](({{< relref "/userguide/managing-domains/domain-lifecycle/introspection.md" >}})) of the WebLogic domain configuration.
+* Changes to configuration overrides, including the contents of the ConfigMap containing the override templates or the contents of referenced Secrets, do not take effect until the operator runs or repeats its [introspection](({{< relref "/userguide/managing-domains/domain-lifecycle/introspection.md" >}})) of the WebLogic domain configuration.
 * If your configuration overrides modify non-dynamic MBean attributes and you currently have WebLogic Server instances from this domain running:
-  * Decide if the changes you are making to non-dynamic MBean attributes can be applied by rolling the affected clusters or Managed Server instances or if the change required a full domain shutdown.
+  * Decide if the changes you are making to non-dynamic MBean attributes can be applied by rolling the affected clusters or Managed Server instances, or if the change requires a full domain shutdown.
+(See [Overrides distribution](#overrides-distribution))
   * If a full domain shut down is requried, stop all running WebLogic Server instance Pods in your domain and then restart them.
 (See [Starting and stopping servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#starting-and-stopping-servers" >}}).)
   * Otherwise, simply restart your domain, which includes rolling clusters.
 (See [Restarting servers]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#restarting-servers" >}}).)
 * See [Debugging](#debugging) for ways to check if the configuration overrides are taking effect or if there are errors.